James Hardie Siding FAQs with Good Guys Contracting

 - What Kind of Siding and Trim Choices Does James Hardie Offer?
 The James Hardie product line includes HardiePlank® Lap Siding, HardieShingle® Siding, HardiePanel® Vertical Siding, HardieTrim® Boards and HardieSoffit® Pre-Cut Panels.

 - What Is a James Hardie Preferred Remodeler?
-Being a preferred remodeler in the James Hardie Contractor Alliance Program means that the remodeler has been trained and is well-versed in installation, repair and replacement of all James Hardie fiber cement siding products.
+Being a preferred remodeler in the James Hardie Contractor Alliance Program means that the remodeler has been trained and is well-versed in installation, repair, and replacement of all James Hardie fiber cement siding products.
 A James Hardie preferred remodeler, such as Good Guys Contracting, also adheres to the highest level of customer service and satisfaction.
 That’s why it makes sense to go with a James Hardie-certified remodeler such as Good Guys, which is proud of its preferred remodeler status.
 Good Guys Contracting also adheres to its own code of ethics and a James Hardie Siding and Trim Quality Checklist to further ensure all of its homeowners are receiving the company’s best possible work.

 To learn more about James Hardie fiber cement siding, simply contact Good Guys Contracting.
 Their friendly siding experts will gladly talk you through the installation process, as well as answer any and all additional questions you might have.
-Please ask about your free quote today!
+Please ask for your free quote today!

 Sources: HouseLogic.com, National Association of Realtors’ (NAR) 2015 Remodeling Report, HomeRenovations.about.com, Remodeling Magazine and jameshardie.com